XudongOliverShen/hugo-site/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-My name is Xudong Shen (沈旭东 in Mandarin).
+My name is Xudong Shen (沈旭东 in Chinese).
 Friends also call me Oliver.
-I am a 2nd year Ph.D. student at Graduate School for Integrative Sciences and Engineering, National Univeristy of Singapore.
-I study machine learning with a focus on human and society.
+I am a 2nd year Ph.D. student at National Univeristy of Singapore.
+I study machine learning with a focus on people and society.
 Topics include *fairness* and *bias* in machine learning.
 My advisor is professor [Mohan Kankanhalli](https://www.comp.nus.edu.sg/~mohan/).
+I can be reached at xudong-shen@u-nus-edu (replace hyphens with dots).
+My cv is [here](files/cv.pdf).

-Between 2015 and 2019, I was an undergraduate student at Zhejiang University, China, majoring in Naval Architecture and Ocean Engineering.
+Between 2015 and 2019, I was an undergraduate at Zhejiang University, China.
 The research areas that I have had the chance to work on are computational fluid dynamics, hydrodynamically focused printing, satellite remote sensing, and public policy.
+During my undergraduate study, I had some of the best times at Trento University (Italy), Waseda University (Japan), and York University (Canada).
 I am fortunate to have been supervised/advised by professor [Sachiko HIRAKAWA](https://www.waseda.jp/prj-wiccs/english/member/4346), professor [Gerd Grau](http://eecs.lassonde.yorku.ca/faculty/gerd-grau/), and professor [Gang Zheng](http://www.sio.org.cn/redir.php?catalog_id=1319&object_id=311131).

-During my undergraduate study, I had some of the best times at Trento University (Italy), Waseda University (Japan), and York University (Canada).
-These short-term stays are supported by Erasmus+, Master Kong Dream Scholarship, and Mitacs Globalink, respectively, for which I am very grateful.
+I believe in Diversity, Equity & Inclusion.
+I am committed to promote these values.

-If you are interested, I've written something more about myself...
+If you are interested, I've written something [more about myself](more-about-me/)...